Resolude/wget-downloader/README.md

 wget-downloader
 ===============

-Downloads a show from a specially formatted file using concurrent wget processes in the background.
+Downloads a show from a specially formatted file containing download URLs using concurrent wget processes in the background.

 Usage
 -----